Modern Minoan Paganism: Walking with Ariadne's Tribe

 Posted by on in Paths Blogs

-As we cluster together in the courtyard, the air grows lighter and we can begin to see the first tinges of color in our surroundings.
-Now the drumbeat speeds up and is joined by the hiss of sistra.
-In a moment low chanting merges with the sound as it rolls through the early morning, rattling us to the core.
+As we cluster together in the courtyard, the air grows lighter, and we can begin to see the first tinges of color in our surroundings.
+Now the drumbeat speeds up and is joined by the snake-hiss of sistrums.
+In a moment, low chanting merges with the sound as it rolls through the early morning air, rattling us to the core.

-Then, before we realize what is happening, a sunbeam slices across the top of the temple wall, shooting above our heads and encasing the throne in a magical golden light.
+Then, before we realize what's happening, a sunbeam slices across the top of the temple wall, shooting above our heads and encasing the throne in a magical golden light.
 At that moment the Great Mother cries out, her voice piercing the morning, and we hear a baby’s first gasp.

 Last modified on